danishsajid/devops-learning/docs/system-monitoring.md

   - CPU load using `top`
   - Memory usage using `free -h`
   - Disk usage using `df -h`
-- Adds a timestamp header
+- Each section is:
+  - Timestamped
+  - Clearly separated
+  - Indented for easier reading
+- Adds color-coded terminal messages (cyan for info, red for errors)
+- Includes error handling for each command
+- Uses `$(logname)` to dynamically detect the current user's home directory
-- Appends output to: `~/system-monitor-logs/system-monitor.log`
+- Appends output to: `/home/<username>/system-monitor-logs/system-monitor.log`
-- Uses absolute paths and avoids `sudo` so it works reliably with cron

 ---